eProsima/Fast-DDS-docs/docs/fastdds/xtypes/language_binding.rst

 :code:`name` property.

 The underlying primitive type related to the enumeration is configured using |MemberDescriptor-api| :code:`type` property.
-Due to this primitive type is determined when adding the first enumeration literal, the remaining enumeration literals must be of the same primitive type to keep the enumeration type consistent.
+As the primitive type is determined when adding the first enumeration literal, the remaining enumeration literals must be of the same primitive type to keep the enumeration type consistent.
 The underlying primitive type can also be forced by setting the |TypeDescriptor-api| :code:`literal_type` property.
 If :code:`literal_type` is set and the first enumeration literal is not of the same type,